jeromerg/nunit-monitor/README.md

 Limitations
 ===========
-It is a on-shot development.
-But The code has been structured to be easily extended with new performance counter, new target types and add configuration file.
+It is a one-shot development.
+But The code has been structured to be easily extended with new performance counters, new target types.